Log1x/acf-field-boilerplate/README.md

 * `yarn run build:production` — Compile assets for production

 After you have your project created, simply go through and change the namespace to your field name and use the provided `fields/example.php` to quickly get started.

+## Bug Reports

+If you discover a bug in ACF Field Boilerplate, please [open an issue](https://github.com/log1x/acf-field-boilerplate/issues).

+## Contributing

+Contributing whether it be through PRs, reporting an issue, or suggesting an idea is encouraged and appreciated.

+## License

+ACF Field Boilerplate is provided under the [MIT License](https://github.com/log1x/acf-field-boilerplate/blob/master/LICENSE.md).